 - Dogs that are recovering from illness or injury

 - Dogs that need to gain weight or lose weight

-For information and guidelines on how much you should feed, please refer to our recommended feeding guidelines.
+For information and guidelines on how much you should feed, please refer to our raw food calculator and by-breed recommended feeding guidelines.

 Don’t Mix Different Types of Food